-CEA is born
+CEA is Born

 In 1995, the California Legislature came up with a workable solution it thought would help revitalize the insurance and housing markets.